hellohau/Machine-Learning/README.md

 # Machine-Learning

-This is the current main project line.
+This is LSTM, or the first time I use tensorflow to do stuff rather than coding everything from scratch